RRRajput/FlaskWithK8s/README.md

 As explained above, we only required the GET and the POST requests.
 GET requests are used for generating statistics.
 POST requests are used by customers to input data

-# Adapter Design Pattern for Database Management
-In this implementation we have used Sqlite for our database management.
-I've used the adapter Design Pattern to make sure that if someone else wants to use a different Database technology, they can do so by just implementing the interface IDatabaseAdapter.

-I'm not very happy with the method called isCustomerPresentAndActive because it returns a tuple of booleans and that's not a very intuitive return value.

 # Chain of Responsibility Design Pattern to check the incoming requests
 I've used chain of responsibility to perform different checks during the evaluation of input data.
 This allows us to flexibly add new checks if we need them at a later point.